 When the warmed weather returns each spring, we pull down our outdoor movie screen installed on our front porch.
 And, we bring our movie projector outside again.
 It is time for outdoor family movie night—an evening of sharing historical, classic movies with our children, and enjoying homemade caramel corn or popcorn.

 setting up your own outdoor theater

 We've been enjoying our outdoor movies for a few years with our inexpensive projector.
 The quality on ours is rough—and we still love it.
-But, I did find this excellent movie projector with perfect reviews to recommend.
-If you need something a little less expensive to fit in your budget, I also found this less expensive movie projector with good reviews.
+But, I did find this excellent movie projector with great reviews to recommend.
+If you need something a little less expensive to fit in your budget, I also found this less expensive movie projector.
 You can spend hundreds more dollars on the best projectors; but this is a solid, economical choice to consider.
 We ordered our screen (a pull down one like this movie screen) to fit the width of our porch.
 Determine where you will be placing yours and measure. tip!
 When you measure, add clearance on each side for the screen housing.
 The measurements given online are for the screen size only, and the first screen shipped here was too wide because I did not account for the extra width of the mounting portion of the screen.
 Don't have anywhere to mount one?
 Simply order a portable movie screen with a collapsible stand.

 our classic movie recommendations for families with children